Funeral Insurance, what is it and how does it work? Is it a good move for me?

 One key truth is we are all born and will someday pass on.
 Our own mortality ends up bringing about a very large expense and potential financial crater for our family.
-A full funeral and burial alone can be in the area of $10,000 on average throughout the country.
+A full funeral alone can be easily be in excess of $10,000 on average throughout the country.

 Senior Funeral Insurance can be an answer to that problem.
 This is a very specific type of life insurance designed to cover burial related expenses in prompt fashion.

-For starters, this is a question you must answer for yourself.
+For starters, here are some questions you must answer for yourself.

 Use these questions in your consideration.

-- Are the funds in place or available to cover the full costs of the funeral or cremation.
+- Do you have the funds in place or available to cover the full costs of the funeral or cremation.
 How about the cemetery plot, headstone or vault?

 - Are there any potential debts or other financial burdens your loved ones could be left with after your passing?

 - What happens if pass sooner than later?
 Can I realistically save enough money to fund end of life expenses that guarantees your family won’t struggle?

-Sometimes, funeral insurance plans may also be referred to as burial insurance or even final expense insurance.
+Sometimes, funeral insurance plans may be call burial insurance or final expense insurance.
 Don’t worry so much about the product name as to what the coverage can do for your family.

 The most important pieces are

 - The coverage amount

-- The specific type of insurance (should be permanent protection)
+- The specific type of insurance (should only be permanent, lifetime protection)

 - Any limitations of the plan

 - The cost to you over the long haul

 A standard policy is designed on whole life (permanent coverage) insurance and usually usually designed for those 50-85.
 Yes, they are designed also for those in less than good health.
-Being based on whole life insurance means that the price and benefits are guaranteed level for your life as long as you pay your premiums.
+Being based on whole life insurance means that the price and benefits are guaranteed for your life as long as you pay your premiums.
 Premiums never go up and policy benefits never go down.